Georges7Haddad/Qt-Games/README.md

-# README #

-Software project on Qt by Georges Haddad and Karim Dahrouge.

-We have 3 widgets:
- - Login Page
- - Signup Page
- - Welcome Page
+﻿I implemented a simple desktop app using C++ in Qt.
+In this project, a user is able to signup, login and play as guest.
+There are two games available: Kill Covid and Reversi(Othello).
+Note that my main goal in this project was to become familiar with Qt and implement working games; the design can be enhanced.
 # Accounts Management
 ## Login Page
 You can login using your username and password or play as a guest.
 If you're not yet registered you can go to the signup page.

 ## Signup Page
 You can signup by providing the mandatory fields specified by a star "*".
 You can also add a profile picture.
 We also check that the mail is valid as well as the password.
+All information are stored in json files.

 ## Welcome Page
 We welcome you while displaying your username and profile picture.
-You can also start one of the two games we'll implement later.
+You can also start one of the two games.
 We also show the highscore for each game as well as your personel best in case you already played the game before.

 # Game 1: Kill Covid
 You're a doctor that can move across the map using the arrow keys and shoot projectiles represented by masks and pills using space.